Stop Planning and Get Going Toward Your Dream

 Here are some things you can start doing TODAY to build your confidence and craft an entrepreneurial mindset:

 - Identify your fears.
 When those dreams pop up in your mind, do you immediately engage in negative self-talk?

 - Identify the negative stories you’re telling yourself, and change the narrative.

 - Focus on the positive.
 Start watching inspiring videos, reading motivational articles, and hanging around other positive people.

 - Think about smaller ways you can get started working toward your dream.
-For Jenny, this meant reducing the number of hours she worked at her day job (versus quitting all together).
+For Jenny, this meant reducing the number of hours she worked at her day job (versus quitting altogether).
 You might also work outside of your normal business hours or even during your lunch break.